 - Page speed:

 Don’t keep your readers waiting!
 The longer your blog pages load, the more visitors will grow impatient and leave your blog.
-Use a reliable blog hosting provider and avoid cluttering your blog with unnecessarily large files that could slow it down.
+Improve your WordPress blog performance by using a reliable blog hosting provider and avoid cluttering your blog with unnecessarily large files that could slow it down.

 - Incoming links: